patrick-klein/CarND-Vehicle-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The main issue when testing the pipeline was finding a suitable threshold and rollover percent for the heatmap.
 These values complement each other and are needed prevent false positives.
 In order to limit the false positive, I used fairly strict values, which required a high accuracy from the classifier.
-I also faced a bug during development where the heatmap would get cleared after every frame, but I solved this by moving the `global` keyword inside the function.
+I also faced a bug during development where the heatmap would get cleared after every frame, but I solved this by using the `global` keyword inside the function.

 Currently, the pipeline could be improved by adjusting the search area in the sliding window search to extend completely to the right edge of the image.
 Figure 2 shows this issue in the current implementation.
 Increasing the overlap in the search windows might also help create a tighter bounding box around the images by creating more accurate heatmaps.